-IFC's requirement for FPIC has been incorporated by cross-reference into the latest edition of the Equator Principles (EP III),62 a set of standards voluntarily subscribed to by private sector banks to guide their social and environmental risk in project financing.
-Notably, this requirement only applies to projects in countries not 'deemed to have robust environmental and social governance, legislation systems and institutional capacity designed to protect their people and the natural environment'63 i.e. 'Non-designated Countries'.64 Since the vast majority of the 68 OBOR countries fall under the definition of such 'Non-designated Countries', OBOR projects located in these countries would be subject to such requirement should they be financed by banks subscribing to Equator Principles.
+their people and the natural environment'65 i.e. 'Non-designated Countries'.66 Since the vast majority of the 68 OBOR countries fall under the definition of such 'Non-designated Countries', OBOR projects located in these countries would be subject to such requirement should they be financed by banks subscribing to Equator Principles.

-3.4.
-Mining industry standards
+3.4 Mining Industry Standards

-The International Council on Mining and Metals (ICMM)'s Position Statement on Indigenous Peoples and Mining made a commitment65 of means to '[w]ork to obtain the consent of indigenous communities for new projects (and changes to existing projects) that are located on lands traditionally owned by or under customary use of indigenous peoples and are likely to have significant adverse impacts on indigenous peoples, including where relocation of indigenous peoples and/or significant adverse impacts on critical cultural heritage are likely to occur'.66 It explicitly qualifies that the committed consent processes 'should neither confer veto rights to individuals or sub-groups nor require unanimous support from potentially impacted indigenous peoples (unless legally mandated)'.67
+The International Council on Mining and Metals (ICMM)'s Position Statement on Indigenous Peoples and Mining made a commitment67 of means to '[w]ork to obtain the consent of indigenous communities for new projects (and changes to existing projects) that are located on lands traditionally owned by or under customary use of indigenous peoples and are likely to have significant adverse impacts on indigenous peoples, including where relocation of indigenous peoples and/or significant adverse impacts on critical cultural heritage are likely to occur'.68 It explicitly qualifies that the committed consent processes 'should neither confer veto rights to individuals or sub-groups nor require unanimous support from potentially impacted indigenous peoples (unless legally mandated)'.69